klipsey/DriverMod/Release/README.md

 - Unique secondary skills for each weapon; these are difficult to come up with, so feel free to hit me with any ideas!

 ## Known Issues
-- Some weapons are missing descriptions for their abilities
+- Some weapons are missing icons or descriptions for their abilities

 ___

 ## Changelog

+`1.4.5`
+- Multiplayer fix

 `1.4.4`
 - Added a config option to disable all weapon recoil